mnsboev/Evidence-Examples/examples/scorecard/README.md

 ## Key Commands Used

 - **Build Docker Image:**
+  The workflow first builds a Docker image and pushes it to your Artifactory instance.
+This image acts as the "subject" to which the Scorecard evidence will be attached.
+It also publishes the associated build information.

   ```bash
   docker build . --file ./examples/scorecard/Dockerfile --tag $REGISTRY_URL/$REPO_NAME/$IMAGE_NAME:$VERSION
   ```
 - **Run Scorecard Analysis:**
+  This step uses the `ossf/scorecard-action` to evaluate the repository's security posture.
+The results, including the score and details for each check, are saved as a SARIF file.
+The `publish_results: false` parameter is important, as it prevents the action from uploading results to the GitHub Security tab, allowing us to attach them as evidence instead.

   ```yaml
   uses: ossf/scorecard-action@v2.4.2
   with: